obsidion15/android-resifo/README.md

 <p>Yes that's possbile.
 Just enter the data of all the persons successively.
 You will find everything you entered in the menu under "Bearbeiten".</p>
 <h4>Is this app an official app from the austrian government?</h4>
 <p>No!
 This app was developed during a project at FH Joanneum GmbH Graz.
 It is not official and should not accually be used to register a new accomodation!
 You can find more information about the programmers in the <a href="Team.md">Team.md</a> file.</p>
+<h4>Will my personal data like adress and stuff be stored persistently?</h4>
+<p>Yes!
+We use a SQLite database to store your data persistently on your device.</p>

 <h1>LICENCE</h1>